On P List of Movie Reviews

 4/18: I picked up Places in the Heart because it was John Malkovich's first film which resulted in an Oscar nomination for him, and he deserved it.

-Others' acting performances, most especially Danny Glover, are also great.
+Everybody else, most especially Danny Glover, is also great.
 Sally Field is the only one I'm not impressed with despite winning an Oscar.
 I don't care for her character.

 If there's anything I never bought, it's the story.
 I'm sure it's nice and all, but picking cotton on forty acres in a record time with the help of a blind white man and a poor black man to save the family farm?
 I don't think so.
-Plus all the bad shit that keeps being piled up one after another, Sally Field's character finds a way out through them?
+Plus after all the bad shit that keeps piling up one after another, Sally Field's character finds a way out through them?
 I don't think so.
 A black man escapes severe punishment after stealing sliver in the Jim Crow South?
 I don't think so.
 He'll be lynched.
-Plus, why would Moze do that if he knew better?
+Then again, why would Moze do that if he knew better?

 It's a mistake to cast Amy Madigan and Lindsay Crouse in the same film because they look alike.
 I can't tell the difference between these two.
-Taking up a significant amount of time, it's not clear to me what their problems have to do with the main plot.
-Happily, Ed Harris married Amy Madigan in Waxahachie, Texas, shortly after the conclusion of the filming.
+It's not clear to me what their problems, which take up a significant amount of time, have to do with the main plot.
+Happily, Ed Harris married Amy Madigan in Waxahachie, Texas, shortly afterwards.
 They went on to do eight films together.

-All in all, the performances in Places in the Heart are great, but forget about Sally Field.
+All in all, Places in the Heart works in spite of Sally Field.